Widen/tap-rest-api-msdk/README.md

   redirect_uri may be part of the token returned by the authentication server.
 If a redirect_uri is provided, it determines where the API server redirects the user after the user completes the authorization flow.
+- `oauth_extras`: optional: A object of Key/Value pairs for additional oauth config parameters which may be required by the authorization server.
+Example: { "resource": "https://analysis.windows.net/powerbi/api" }.

 ## Pagination
 API Pagination is a complex topic as there is no real single standard, and many different implementations.
 Unless options are provided, both the request and results style type default to the `default`, which is the pagination style originally implemented.